Wales rallies to beat 14-man France, reach World Cup semis

 “That was nowhere near our best,” Wales winger George North said, “but it’s knockout rugby.
 You have to be in it to win it.
 We had self-belief to get it done, but that was too close to comfort for our liking.”

-The Welsh advanced to the semifinals for just the third time, and will meet either host nation Japan or South Africa in Yokohama on Sunday.
+The Welsh advanced to the semifinals for just the third time and will meet South Africa — a 26-3 winner against Japan in Tokyo hours later — in Yokohama on Sunday.
 They’ll likely need to play much better.

 Meanwhile, the French and their departing coach Jacques Brunel leave Japan wondering how victory slipped from their grasp.